007chiragshah/tucana/Design_Considerations.md

 6. **Istio**:
 - Central Hub uses istio in our infra to encrypt the communication between service to service by enabling the mTLS (mutual TLS) protocol, where authentication is required from both ends which makes communication more secure.
-- Central Hub used istio for this because it provides great features like advanced traffic management, secured communication using mTLS protocol, supports both Kubernetes and VM-based environments, more flexibility for large-scale and multi-node clusters.
+- Central Hub chose istio for this because it provides great features like advanced traffic management, secured communication using mTLS protocol, supports both Kubernetes and VM-based environments, more flexibility for large-scale and multi-node clusters.